jasonbarone/membership-app-block-list/README.md

 There's a few ways to demonstrate how unsecure these apps are:

 #### Piano(Tinypass) Market
-Piano has a curated marketplace of their customers.
-You can check it out here: [http://market.piano.com](http://market.piano.com).
+Piano(Tinypass) has a curated marketplace of their customers.
+You can check it out here: [http://market.tinypass.com](http://market.tinypass.com).
 Click on any of their customer websites and their content will always be freely available by bypassing Piano's paywall.

 #### Search Google using the Domain
 When many users use these membership apps, they end up putting their content into various pages on their website.
 To find them, simply search for the domain name in Google. ie: `site:example.com`.
 This will return a list of all of the pages on that domain.
 If the user uses one of this project's blocked apps, the content will freely available.